plzm/jms-failover-sb/readme.md

 ### Scenario

-Java Messaging Service (JMS) client apps using the Apache Qpid^TM^ AMQP client library were connecting to an on-premise Apache ActiveMQ messaging infrastructure and sending AMQP 1.0 messages.
+Java Messaging Service (JMS) client apps using the Apache Qpid ^TM^ AMQP client library were connecting to an on-premise Apache ActiveMQ messaging infrastructure and sending AMQP 1.0 messages.
 The clients were configured for failover over multiple ActiveMQ endpoints.

 The client apps needed to target [Azure Service Bus](https://docs.microsoft.com/azure/service-bus-messaging/), which [supports JMS and AMQP](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-java-how-to-use-jms-api-amqp).
 Failover across Azure regions was required for continuity.
 Source code changes and added dependencies, on Azure Service Bus or other libraries, needed to be minimized or avoided.